 SSRI’M OK

 Join Dr. Bijan Zarrabi, a resident psychiatry doctor at Harvard Medical School, and Macey Isaacs, a stand-up comedian, as they conduct insightful interviews with experts in the field of psychiatry.
 With the help of comedians, they navigate discussions on topics such as depression, anxiety, ADHD, and more, aiming to debunk misinformation and demystify mental health.
 Their goal is to destigmatize these issues through a blend of expertise and humor, making listeners feel understood and supported.
-After listening, you’ll hopefully realize, “Wow, SSRI’m OK.”
+After listening, you’ll hopefully realize, “Wow, SSRI’m OK.” *Serious side effects may include laughter.
+In rare cases, healing may occur.

 Listen on: